oshashera/Academia-Vault-M2-/🌳 Stage ECOBIO/Landscape metrics, continuous or not.md

 **Métrique d'amplitude**
-For example, amplitude metrics measure variation in surface “height”, where height refers to the magnitude of the value of interest.
-Several metrics in this category summarize conventional aspects of the statistical distribution of values (e.g., mean, skewness, etc.). ==*These metrics quantify the composition of the landscape variable but do not measure configuration*==
+"For example, amplitude metrics measure variation in surface “height”, where height refers to the magnitude of the value of interest.
+Several metrics in this category summarize conventional aspects of the statistical distribution of values (e.g., mean, skewness, etc.). ==*These metrics quantify the composition of the landscape variable but do not measure configuration*=="

 | Symbol | Name                       | Description                                                                                                      |
 | ------ | -------------------------- | ---------------------------------------------------------------------------------------------------------------- |